-A report on the results of the RoP Survey (RoP Report)18 provides a snapshot of today's regulatory and supervisory approaches towards the rapidly evolving landscape of financial institutions engaged in reaching unserved and underserved customers.
+A report on the results of the RoP Survey (RoP Report) provides a snapshot of today's regulatory and supervisory approaches towards the rapidly evolving landscape of financial institutions engaged in reaching unserved and underserved customers.

 The RoP Survey and RoP Report have provided key background information for the preparation of this Guidance.
-However, as numerous respondents have revised their regulations and their supervisory approaches since August 2013 (the cut-off date for the data reported in the RoP Survey responses), this Guidance also relies on secondary source material 19 and the experiences and input of numerous supervisors.
+However, as numerous respondents have revised their regulations and their supervisory approaches since the cutoff date for the data in the report, this Guidance also relies on secondary-source material and the experiences and input of numerous supervisors, including the feedback received during and after the consultation period.